icopy-site/awesome-cn/docs/awesome/awesome-playwright.md

 - [playwright-test-coverage](https://github.com/anishkny/playwright-test-coverage) - Plugin to collect code coverage from running Playwright tests.
 - [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) - Official Playwright test extension for VS Code.
 - [Maestro for IntelliJ](https://plugins.jetbrains.com/plugin/18100-maestro) - Playwright plugin for IntelliJ.
-- [playwright-elements](https://www.npmjs.com/package/playwright-elements) - Playwright test extension for more powerful page object implementation.
+- [playwright-elements](https://danteukraine.github.io/playwright-elements) - Playwright test extension for creatation of reusable components with ability to add child elements, methods and call them in chain.
+Reduce amount of your code in page object, or even use elements without page object.
 - [Playwright-cleanup](https://www.npmjs.com/package/playwright-cleanup) - A Playwright cleanup tool that simplifies test cleanup by undoing any changes to the testing environment.
 - [Playwright-performance](https://www.npmjs.com/package/playwright-performance) - A plugin that helps you optimize the speed and efficiency of web applications by measuring and analyzing the performance of ANY tested flow using Playwright.
 - [playwright-python-language-injection](https://github.com/Mattwmaster58/playwright-python-language-injection) - Language injection definitions for CSS/JS syntax highlighting when using `python-playwright` in PyCharm.